Heart disease can often be prevented by making healthy choices and managing health conditions.

 February is When Hearts Are the Star of the Show

-Even though hearts are the star of the show on February 14, we’ve created a calendar full of fun ways to include heart disease prevention in your daily life during the entire month
+Even though hearts are the star of the show on February 14, we’ve created a calendar full of fun ways to include heart disease prevention in your daily life during the entire month of February.

 February is the Best Time to Go Red®!
 1